atmika1807/smart-crop-management/README.md

 | **Harvest** | Moisture and humidity above saturation |
 | **Apply Pesticide** | Temperature and humidity spiked abnormally |
 | **Monitor** | Marginal conditions, slight deviation from ideal |

 ---

-## 🧠 Claude AI Integration

-The Claude AI layer provides expert agronomist-level reasoning on top of every ML prediction.

-**What it returns:**
-- 2-sentence sensor condition diagnosis
-- 3 specific, actionable recommendations
-- Critical alerts (if any)
-- Yield forecast (Low / Medium / High)
-- Recommended next check-in window

-**To enable:** Enter your Anthropic API key in the Predict page.
-Get one at [console.anthropic.com](https://console.anthropic.com).

-The ML prediction always runs — Claude AI is an optional enhancement layer.

----